CannerCMS/canner-slate-editor/README.md

 ## Why another editor?

-**Since this project is orignally started from [Canner](https://github.com/Canner/canner), we notice that there is NO SINGLE editor is going to fit in all varities of requirements, so we think the only way to solve this issue is to design a modular-first editor.**
+**Since this project is originally started from [Canner](https://github.com/Canner/canner), we notice that there is NO SINGLE editor is going to fit in all varieties of requirements, so we think the only way to solve this issue is to design a modular-first editor.**

 There are many other rich text and WYSIWYG editors online, but as [slate - why section](https://github.com/ianstormtaylor/slate#why) mentioned that most of these solutions are